Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 3nightly_eval_sync=$5.64

 4nightly_eval_batch=$2.83An invoice tells you how much you spent.
 A release trace tells you why.
-Each recorded row should name the evaluated release, feature, decision, pricing mode, token usage, and output-contract evidence.
+Each recorded row should name the evaluated release, feature, decision, pricing mode, rate-card identity, token usage, and output-contract evidence.
 Recording only a model name can't distinguish an unsafe answer-cache promotion from a harmless increase in live-order traffic.
-Make contract evidence mandatory on every trace instead of defaulting it to a pass.
+Make contract evidence and rate-card identity mandatory on every trace instead of silently repricing old usage with whichever table is loaded now.

 1@dataclass(frozen=True)